Han = Korean + ji = paper

 The oldest extant book printed with movable metal type is Jikji, a collection of Zen Buddhist scriptures produced in 1377, approximately 77 years before Gutenberg’s Bible in 1454.
 However, composing text with movable metal type of Chinese characters proved much slower than carving wooden blocks, such as the one shown here.

 Hanji is used for a myriad of everyday purposes: for calligraphy, painting, interior surface decorations such as window, wall, door and floor coverings, and common household objects such as lighting, dolls, boxes and bookcases.
 Hanji can also be woven into textiles and is used for fabric, clothing and shoes.

 When oiled with wild sesame oil, it becomes waterproof and was traditionally used for rain protection, often in umbrellas and hats.
 It can be easily dyed with natural materials, including but not limited to: indigo, persimmon, onion skin, safflower, saffron and gardenia.

 We also believe that hanji makes a fantastic substrate for print!

 All paper used in the Hanji Edition portfolio was made by hand at Jangjibang, one of the last remaining mills in Korea devoted to making traditional hanji.
-The papermaker is Seongwoo Jang, a fourth-generation master papermaker, who strives to use all natural materials and traditional methods.
+Shown in the video below is Seongwoo Jang, a fourth-generation master papermaker, who strives to use all natural materials and traditional methods.

-The hanji in the portfolio will also include a range of different weights, ranging from the tissue-like 10 gsm to the heavier 60 gsm, which is ideally suited for relief processes (such as woodblock and letterpress printing) as well as intaglio.
+The hanji in the first Hanji Edition portfolio ranges from the tissue-like 10 gsm to the heavier 60 gsm, which is ideally suited for relief processes (such as woodblock and letterpress printing) as well as intaglio.